tempertemper/www.tempertemper.net/assets/components/modular-scale/readme.md

 @debug ms-list($start, $end, $ms-base, $ms-ratio);
 ```

-You can use a double standard scale by simply adding more base sizes in a space-sepreated list.
+You can use a double standard scale by simply adding more base sizes in a space-separated list.
 **note:** the starting point of the scale will always be the **first** value in this list

 ```scss